 What Is Student Loan Consolidation?

-Loan consolidation involves taking multiple student loans and converting them into one single loan.
+When you consolidate your student loans, you take multiple student loans and convert them into one single loan.
 Doing this can simplify your loan repayment, which means you no longer have to worry about the original individual loans, nor do you have to keep track of the monthly repayment dates, interest rates, or any other details.
 You just have to keep track of one loan.

 Consolidating your student loan does mean that you now have to deal with only new terms and conditions, a new interest rate, and a new payment policy.
 While this means you have fewer details to remember, sometimes, the new rates and terms and conditions may not be as beneficial as the original rates and terms.
-Before you consider taking your individual federal student loans and consolidating them into one loan, it is advisable to take some time and learn about the pros and cons of student loan consolidation.
+Before you consider taking your individual federal student loans and consolidating them into one loan, it is advisable to take some time and learn about why you should or should not consolidate your student loan.

 Pros of Consolidating Student Loans